jbazydlo/dotfiles/README.md

 The setup script will automatically:
 - Install Oh My Bash if not present
 - Install Ble.sh if not present
+- Create symlinks for public configuration files
-- Create all necessary symlinks
+- Create symlinks for local configuration files only if they exist in the dotfiles directory

 ## Security Notes

 - Sensitive information (email, tokens, etc.) should go in `.gitconfig.local`
 - Private configuration files (`.gitconfig.local`, `.bashrc.local`, `.blerc.local`) are ignored by Git
-- These files are symlinked from your dotfiles folder for convenient editing
+- These files can be stored in your dotfiles folder for convenience (they won't be committed)
+- The setup script will create symlinks to these local files only if they exist
 - This approach allows you to maintain a public repository while keeping private data secure
 - All configuration files can be modified from one place (your dotfiles folder)